mtt-phd/mtt-phd/README.md

-# Multi Target Tracking: Probability Hypothesis Denisty
+# Multi Target Tracking: Probability Hypothesis Density

 This repository includes an explanation and implementation of the Gaussian Mixture Probability Hypothesis Density Filter (GM-PHD filter).